NDF BOARD

 Prior to joining the Experience Wellington team, Naiomi held programming positions at MOTAT, Objectspace, and Rotorua Museum Te Whare Taonga o Te Arawa.
 Naiomi holds a BA in English Literature and Classics, and a Master of Museum Heritage Studies, from Victoria University of Wellington.
 Her MA thesis “Moving Museums” researched a case study performance between Footnote Dance and Wellington Museum from a professional and visitor experience perspective.

-Nick is the Digital Systems and Product Specialist at Puke Ariki Museum in New Plymouth, NZ.
+Nick is the Digital Engagement and Support Supervisor for the Cultural Enterprises Team at New Plymouth District Council, working with Puke Ariki Museum and Govett-Brewster Art Gallery/Len Lye Centre.
 Nick graduated from New York University with a degree in visual arts in 2001, and he has spent the past 20 years working with collections in the film and GLAM industries in New Zealand and in New York City.

 In his role at Puke Ariki, Nick explores new tools such as virtual reality, virtual tours, and augmented reality, and he is focused on finding effective solutions to apply these innovations in a small institution across the exhibitions, collections and education teams.